The Bus of Hope led the way when RWF was the Organization Grand Pride Marshal at San Francisco's LGBTQ+ Pride Parade.

 RWF bus driver Ed Johnson with Ellen Hensen of Animal Beacons of Light - RWF has distributed thousands of stuffed animals to children during our humanitarian aid trips.
 These huggable friends were headed to children in Tijuana, Mexico (2008)

-and abused children of Tijuana.
-Currently the orphanage is home to 54 children aged seven months through 12 years.
+Intended Recipients- Hogar Infantil “La Gloria” (Children’s Home “La Gloria”) is a long-established orphanage located in San Antonio de los Buenos, 13 miles from the US/Mexico border.
+The mission of Hogar Infantil “La Gloria” is to care for the abandoned and abused children of Tijuana.
+Currently, the orphanage is home to 54 children aged seven months through 12 years.
 The children are cared for by paid employees who live in the surrounding area.
-The children’s lengths of stay differ depending on their unique abilities, but usually through graduation of elementary school.
+The children’s lengths of stay differ depending on their unique abilities, but usually last through elementary school graduation.
 Hogar Infantil “La Gloria” receives no monetary assistance from the Mexican government and relies solely on donations.

 So many children around the world have no toys or stuff animals - these children are holding stuffed animals that RWF delivered to their orphanage (2007)